nmatare/kolotoc/README.md

 ## Quick deployment on Google Cloud

   This repository contains `cluster.sh`, a limited convenience script to automate the startup and teardown of clusters running Kolotoc.
-Currently, `cluster.sh` only supports Google Cloud, Tensorflow, and is only tested on Ubuntu 18.04.
+Currently, `cluster.sh` only supports Google Cloud and is only tested on Ubuntu 18.04.

 ### Start Cluster

 Run `./cluster.sh ---num-towers 4 num-carriers 1 --carrier-type n1-standard-4` to start a four rank ring-all-reduce network equipped with four dask-workers.
-You will need to authenticate via the [Google Cloud SDK](https://cloud.google.com/sdk/) or supply a `service-file` parameter.
+You will need to authenticate via the [Google Cloud SDK](https://cloud.google.com/sdk/).

 Type `./cluster.sh --help` for a list of available options: